 Caney Creek Farm since 1864

 Caney Creek Farm can be found in the rolling hills of New Hamburg.
 New Hamburg is a small village in Southeast Missouri.
 The Glastetter's have been farmers long before they sailed over from Germany in 1858.
-This farm has been my family's farm since 1864.
+This property has been part of our family since 1864.
 Caney Creek Farm now consists of over 100 acres of rowcrop, pastures, woodlands/grasslands, and wetlands.

-I raise registered Lowline Angus Cattle for grass fed beef and registered breeding stock.
-My herd is still growing and I'm constantly trying to improve our stock.
+I raise registered American Aberdeen (Lowline Angus) Cattle for grass fed beef and registered breeding stock.
+My herd is still growing and I'm constantly striving to improve our stock.
 I also raise registered Kunekune pigs for pastured pork and registered breeding stock, or (for those who wanna cuddle a pig) pets as well.
 Not to mention my pastured poultry, a breeding flock of Blue Laced Red Wyandotte chickens, for meat, eggs, and chicks.
 Nothing like farm raised beef and pork, with free range eggs too!

 Follow us on Instagram! caney_creek_farm